miklevin/MikeLev.in/pipulate.md

 ### BaseApp

 A central class for creating application components, **BaseApp** provides the foundation for CRUD operations, route registration, and rendering items.
-It’s designed for extensibility—allowing developers to subclass and override methods such as `render_item`, `prepare_insert_data`, and `prepare_update_data`.
+It's designed for extensibility—allowing developers to subclass and override methods such as `render_item`, `prepare_insert_data`, and `prepare_update_data`.

 ### render_profile